Website Manager

 7k.
 LEAGUE COMMISSIONERS:

-These are appointed positions that assist the Board of Directors in registering players and selecting and with managing coaches, organizing, and running tryouts and overseeing the team selection process.
+These are appointed positions that assist the Board of Directors in registering players and selecting and managing coaches, organizing and running tryouts, overseeing the team selection process.
 They manage the day-to-day operations of their respective divisions during the season in accordance with Board of Directors directives and policies.
-Over looks their league games & practices and makes any changes when necessary to help coaches with scheduling conflicts.
-Will communicate any changes done to the schedule to the Scheduling director.

 8. VANCANCIES: